 of both 304 and 304L.

 Tube, pipe, fittings, flanges, valves, and hardware are all manufactured with various types of 304 grade stainless steel in accordance with internationally recognized standards including ASTM International and ASME International.
-The following chart gives some more information about 304 grade stainless steel:
+The following chart gives some more information about 304:

 Stainless Steel Solves Problems